Skip to main content

 Please refer to: HTTP Cloud Function Routing

-Real-time Communication Capabilities
+Real-Time Communication Capabilities

 HTTP cloud functions provide two real-time communication methods: "SSE (Server-Sent Events)" and "WebSocket".